Who Are We?

 What Do We Do?

 Small group and large group gatherings make up the core activities of GCF.
-We currently have two weekly small group gatherings, which provide a time for Bible study, prayer, and fellowship.
-Additionally, we gather in a large group format on the first Tuesday of each month for a time of worship through songs and to hear a message from a Christian speaker in our community.
+We currently have one weekly small group gathering, which provide a time for Bible study, prayer, and fellowship.

 We also hold retreats, host speakers, have prayer meetings, and gather informally for meals and other activities.
-GCF also exists to provide a network of social connections through which people can build friendships and find others which may be interested in activities that you enjoy.
+Subscribe to emails to receive information about these events when they occur.
+GCF exists to provide a network of social connections through which people can build friendships and find others which may be interested in activities that you enjoy.

 When and Where?